ameerthehacker/covid-vaccine-gh-action/README.md

 ```
 * Push the updated config
 * Create a free twilio account, they have a generous 15 USD credit which you can use for sending sms
+* Verify your mobile numbers in the twilio console https://www.twilio.com/console/phone-numbers/verified
 * Create following GitHub secrets in your repository, you can read more about it [here](https://docs.github.com/en/actions/reference/encrypted-secrets)

 ![gh-secret-image](./screenshots/gh-secrets.png)